hiero-ledger/hiero-did-sdk-js/packages/registrar/README.md

 # @hashgraph-did-sdk/registrar

-This package provides the [Registrar](https://swiss-digital-assets-institute.github.io/hashgraph-did-sdk-js/documentation/0.0.1/04-implementation/components/registrar/index.html), a core component of the [Hashgraph DID SDK](https://github.com/Swiss-Digital-Assets-Institute/hashgraph-did-sdk-js) responsible for registering and updating Decentralized Identifiers (DIDs) on the Hedera network.
-It facilitates the creation and management of DIDs by interacting with the Hedera Consensus Service (HCS), ensuring the secure and verifiable registration of DID documents.
-Supporting the Hedera DID method, the Registrar adheres to the DID specification and provides a streamlined interface for developers to integrate DID management into their applications.
+This package provides the core functions for registering and managing Decentralized Identifiers (DIDs) on the Hedera network within the [Hashgraph DID SDK](https://github.com/Swiss-Digital-Assets-Institute/hashgraph-did-sdk-js).
+It offers a streamlined interface for creating, updating, and deactivating DIDs, ensuring secure and verifiable DID operations.

+Specifically, this package provides the `createDID`, `updateDID`, and `deactivateDID` functions.
+These functions allow you to:

+*   **`createDID`:** Generate and register a new DID on the Hedera network.
+*   **`updateDID`:** Update an existing DID by modifying its associated DID Document.
+*   **`deactivateDID`:** Deactivate a DID, effectively revoking it.

+These functions interact with the Hedera Consensus Service (HCS) to ensure that DID operations are securely and verifiably recorded on the Hedera network.
+By adhering to the DID specification, these functions enable interoperable and standardized DID management.

 ## Features

-- **DID Creation:** Generate and register new DIDs with customizable configurations.
+*   **DID Creation:** Generates and registers new DIDs on the Hedera network with customizable options.
-- **DID Updating:** Update existing DIDs, including adding or removing verification methods and services.
+*   **DID Updating:** Updates existing DIDs, allowing modifications to DID Documents.
-- **DID Deactivation:** Deactivate DIDs to revoke their validity.
+*   **DID Deactivation:** Deactivates registered DIDs on the Hedera network, revoking their validity.
-- **Simplified Interface:**  Provides an intuitive and easy-to-use API for managing DIDs.
-- **Integration with Hedera:** Seamlessly integrates with the Hedera JavaScript SDK for ledger interactions.
+*   **Key Management:** Supports various key types and formats for DID controllers and verification methods.
+*   **DID Document Generation:** Automatically generates DID Documents conforming to the DID specification.
+*   **Hedera Network Support:**  Supports DID operations on the Hedera mainnet and testnet.
+*   **Error Handling:** Provides robust error handling for invalid input, network issues, and other potential problems.
+*   **TypeScript Support:** Built with TypeScript to enhance developer experience and type safety.

 ## Installation